This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Best Burgers: Burger Bach (two locations: Carytown and Short Pump)

 I think my favorite meal in the entire world is a good burger, and Burger Bach is downright delicious.
 They have a lively bar, community tables, and a neighborhood feel.
-I’ve been to both locations, but prefer the original at Carytown.
+I’ve been to both locations, but the Carytown one is likely to be more convenient for tourists.
 Either way, dig into a burger and beer, but skip the mediocre sides (including the fries).

 Brunch is a really popular event in Richmond, ranging from great food to drag-show themed.
-While that’s great, if you want a solid breakfast on weekdays or before 11am on weekends, Kuba Kuba is the place to be.
-This is a true neighborhood joint, often with lines out the door (but not at breakfast!) and great flavor combinations.
+While that’s great, an early morning breakfast is harder to find, especially if you want to go beyond basic eggs and toast.
+Kuba Kuba is the place to be.
+The Fan location is a true neighborhood joint, often with lines out the door (but not at breakfast!) and great flavor combinations.
 You won’t be disappointed.

 Best Cheap Eats: Proper Pie Co (Church Hill)

-Best Asian: Peter Chang China Cafe (Short Pump)
+Best Asian: Peter Chang China Cafe (Scott’s Addition and Short Pump)

 Best View: Legend Brewing Co (Manchester)

 There are a few restaurants in Richmond claiming they own the best view, but I beg to differ.
 Legend Brewing doesn’t have world-class food, but it does have an amazing view of the city skyline.
-Come for the beer and a snack and if you can, plan your visit to coincide with sunset and then the twinkling city across the river.
+Come for the beer and a snack.
+If you can, plan your visit to coincide with sunset and then the twinkling city across the river.

 Best Seafood: Rappahannock (Downtown)